Parent’s Guide to Creating a Safe Home for Children With Disabilities

 Living Room

-• Create specific areas for different activities, like a sensory corner with bean bags, a cuddle swing or tactile toys.
+• Set up areas for different activities, like a sensory corner with bean bags, a cuddle swing or tactile toys.

 • Use soft lighting and avoid fluorescent lights.
-Consider curtains or blinds that can adjust the amount of natural light.
+Curtains or blinds that adjust the amount of natural light give your child more control over their environment.

 • Create a quiet zone or keep noise-canceling headphones on hand for auditory breaks.